 - Ensure the best care of soil, groundwater and generally speaking the environment

-- Plots located at Darree Fields Park, 6285 Cosgrey Road are 15’x15’ and will be allocated on a first come first serve bases with a one season agreement.
+- Plots located at Darree Fields Park, 6259 Cosgrey Road are 15’x15’ and will be allocated on a first come first serve bases with a one season agreement.
 An annual payment of $40.00 is due at sign up.
 Renewal of plots will be offered in a suitable timeframe before non-renewed plots are open to general registration.

 - Plots are open to Dublin residents only.
-Proof of residency may be required.
+Proof of residency is required.

 - Garden plots may be utilized after April 15th and must be cleared, with all items removed by November 15th.
 Planting must commence by June 15th.

-- Garden Volunteers are responsible for ensuring guidelines are followed at all times.
+- Gardeners are responsible for ensuring guidelines are followed at all times.
 Garden matters will be discussed at periodic meetings and communicated via email or phone conversation.

 - Plots are to be maintained in a safe and respectful condition.
-Garden Volunteers will require gardeners to rectify any situation within seven days.
+Gardeners need to communicate and help rectify any problem situation within seven (7) days.
 Communication will happen primarily through email and secondarily by phone.

 - If gardens remain untidy for an extensive time, gardeners will be provided reminders.
 If plots remained un-kept after 21 days gardeners forfeit their plot.

-- Gardeners have access to gardens during normal park operating hours.
+- Gardeners have access to gardens during normal park operating hours, dawn until dark.

 - Gardens are to be maintained through organic means only.